|Distribution:||South west of Western Australia.|

 |Conservation Status:||Not considered to be at risk in the wild.|

-Beaufortia is a small genus of about 19 species, all of which occur naturally only in south Western Australia.
+Beaufortia is a small genus of 22 species*, all of which occur naturally only in south Western Australia.
 The genus is closely related to the more familiar Melaleuca, both genera having stamens which are joined into clusters.
 The difference between the genera is in the arrangement of the anthers (the pollen bearing structures of the flowers).
 In Beaufortia these are attached to the stamens at their bases (basifixed) whereas in Melaleuca the anthers are attached along their sides (versatile).

 Photo: Brian Walters